Happenings: Calendar of events

 This permanent exhibition reveals the grandeur and wonder of our closest celestial neighbor through stunning, large-scale photographs captured by the Lunar Reconnaissance Orbiter Camera (LROC) between 2009 and 2015.
 Entrance is included with Discovery Place Science general admission, 301 N. Tryon St. discoveryplace.org

-Don’t forget to check out our SouthPark neighborhood guide and summer concert series.
+Don’t forget to check out our SouthPark neighborhood guide.

 — compiled by SouthPark magazine staff